somebook/author.module/README.md

-# Author shard for Somebook
+# Author module for Somebook

 Put here all important stuff about this shard.